vsoch/vsoch.github.io/_posts/2022/2022-04-07-time-management.md

 This might not be a problem that other people have, but I often run out of things to do.
 Now, I might want more than anything to dive into a fun personal project, but I'm certainly not being paid by my employer to do that.
 This is where I sometimes step outside of myself (metaphorically) and look at the situation around me.
 What are other people working on?
 What is important for the project?
-I might look into something, start a small project, or engage with people in slack with a new idea that I think might be cool or useful.
+I might look into something, start a small project, or engage with people in Slack with a new idea that I think might be cool or useful.
 If it's a good day, you'll get a response and maybe some people will be excited about your idea.
 But the key to this tip is:

 > You can find insights when you try to take the perspective of others